Get your free stress and anxiety eBook (57 page PDF)

 For example, they expect that their efforts should be met with proportionate rewards, and any perceived deviation from this expectation is deemed unacceptable.

-Believing in fairness can be a positive value that motivates us to strive for equality and justice.
+Believing in fairness can be a positive value that motivates us to strive for justice.
 It's when this belief becomes rigid and unyielding, leading to unrealistic expectations and reactions, that it can be considered a part of an unhelpful thinking style.

 Context within Cognitive Behavioural Therapy (CBT)